 According to CMS’s own data, clinicians who participate in MIPS generally earn a positive adjustment.
 But, because such a large majority of participants score well, there’s less money available to fund these positive performance adjustments.
 As such, the maximum recorded performance bonuses are significantly lower than what is potentially allowed by the program.
 Take a look at how previous MIPS participants have fared so far.

 |Performance Year||Number of Participants||Percentage of Participants Who Earned a Positive Adjustment||Maximum Recorded Adjustment (Including the Exceptional Performance Bonus)|

 Advanced APMs—like MIPS—were designed to incentivize providers and groups to improve the quality and cost of their care.
 Providers and groups may choose to participate in a handful of different APMs, some of which apply only to specific populations, care episodes, or clinical conditions.

 Advanced APM participants may earn a 5% lump-sum incentive for hitting certain thresholds—though those thresholds are dependent upon the individual APM program.
 Those who meet the pertinent thresholds are excluded from MIPS for the year.

 However, if a provider or group participates in a “MIPS APM” program, the participant will not necessarily be excluded from MIPS.
 These programs are designed to work in conjunction with MIPS in the case that a participant is considered MIPS-eligible.
 In some cases, a MIPS APM program might even require participants to participate in MIPS—but replace MIPS scoring methods with its own.

 Interested parties must apply to participate in an APM between January 1 and April 1 of the year prior to the performance year.
-If a provider or group wants to scout out APMs for the upcoming performance year, they may do so here.

 Get MIPS peace of mind.